tradecloud/tradecloud-docs-connectors/webhook-connector/setting-up-the-webhook.md

 When using the **order event** it will **ONLY** contain the order lines **affected** by the event.
 {% endhint %}

-When using the `orderDocumentsEvent` field, you must [download the document](https://docs.tradecloud1.com/api/processes/order/buyer/receive/download-document) as the document content is not embedded in the event.
+When using the `orderDocumentsEvent` field, you must [download the document](https://docs.tradecloud1.com/api/processes/order/buyer/receive/download-document) as the document content is not embedded in the event itself.

 ## Setting up the POST shipment webhook